rust-edu/rust-edu.github.io/content/workshop/_index.md

   of the Workshop Proceedings.

 * PDF of slides for a 20-minute proposed talk on a topic related to Rust education.
-Applicants will be selected to present their talk at the Workshop.
+Selected applicants will be asked to present their talk at the Workshop.

 * A PDF paper of up to five pages in
   [ACM Conference Format](https://www.acm.org/publications/proceedings-template)
   to be refereed by the conference organizers.
-If the paper is accepted, you will be expected to prepare and present a 20-minute talk at the Workshop as above.
+If the paper is accepted, you will be expected to prepare a 20-minute talk for the Workshop as above.
+Selected applicants will be asked to present their talk at the Workshop.
 Accepted papers will be published in the Workshop Proceedings.

 The Workshop will be streamed live to the general public and recorded for later viewing; the Workshop Proceedings will be